 As winter ends and the warm weather starts to heat up, we may think we no longer need to moisturise.
 This misconception can cause the sun’s rays, chlorine or salt from swimming, and the air-conditioners to dry out our skin further.

-Skipping a moisturiser will break down healthy skin barrier over time, which makes your skin more prone to inflammation, irritation, flaking, and sensitivity.
+Skipping a moisturiser while enduring this damage, will break down healthy skin barrier over time, which makes your skin more prone to inflammation, irritation, flaking, and sensitivity.
 Whatever your skin type, moisturiser helps lock in hydration and the benefits of other products like treatments or serums used prior to moisturising.
 If you have oily skin and think you can skip the moisturiser, think again.
 Even though oil glands are more active in warmer weather, we tend to engage in more outdoor activities that break down the skin barrier—like swimming.
 If you skip a moisturiser, the oil glands will become hyperactive and overproduce oil.
 The key is to find the right moisturiser for your skin type and adjusting, as needed, with the seasons.

 Here are all the reasons why you should not be neglecting a moisturiser after winter, tips to keep your skin in top condition in summer and which Plunkett’s moisturisers are best for what type of skin in summer.